New Customer? Try our partners most popular teas and save 10% | Fast Shipping from the USA

-This tea is the first Laoshan Black from the He Family of 2019 – carefully crafted with hand-picked buds underneath the protection of the greenhouses, then oxidized slowly to bring out sweet, chocolatey flavor.
+This tea is the earliest curled Laoshan Black from the He Family of 2020 – carefully crafted with hand-picked buds underneath the protection of the greenhouses, then oxidized slowly to bring out sweet, chocolatey flavor.
 The He Family is offering this early Laoshan Black harvest to show off the wonderful flavor that their craft in roasting and oxidizing brings to tiny budset Laoshan tea.
 The stored sugar and nutrients of the earliest Da Tian pickings has more sweetness and lingering aftertaste than later harvests.
 This year’s beautifull spring came together for a harvest full of delicate flavor.

 Learn more about this tea >>

 Gan Zao Ye is wild-foraged Laoshan Jujube leaf, hand picked and carefully hand finished using the painstaking withering, fixing, curling and drying process that the He family reserves for their early spring Laoshan Green.
-This year’s classic spring harvest is sweet and creamy, with a delicious hint of toasted rice or barley.
+The classic spring harvest is sweet and creamy, with a delicious hint of toasted rice or barley.
 This herbal tisane is naturally caffeine-free.